Vizzuality/marxan-cloud/docs/README_API_development_workflow.md

 * if the CQRS model may be more appropriate, there's still an option to go very lightweight on this by only keeping command and query DTOs fully distinct
 * if CQRS proper is appropriate, it may be the way to go
-* at this stage, we should aim for a breakdown of service functions that maximises the ability to meaningfully unit-test most functions (avoiding mixing computation and side effects, for example)
+* irrespective of architectural choices, we should aim for a breakdown of service functions that maximises the ability to meaningfully unit-test most functions (avoiding mixing computation and side effects, for example)

+At this stage we should have a stub implementation that could be reviewed for feedback on the proposed architecture, and with front components (such as controller handlers and job queues) able to receive "commands" (HTTP requests, jobs) although there will be no code to process these commands.

 ### Internal interfaces